 During the more than 100 years of construction, different architects participated in the design of the building with 3 different styles: baroque, rococo, and neoclassical.

 The original plans included building a tower higher than the one of Seville´s cathedral, but due to financial problems in the later stage of the construction, the plans were reshaped.

 It has a nave and two aisles, separated by bundles of columns, a dome over the crossing, and baroque furnishings, which include beautiful chair stalls that arrive from the Charterhouse of Seville.

 One of Spain´s most famous persons, musician Manuel de Falla, author of the Aranjuez Concert, is buried in the crypt of the cathedral of Cadiz.
 Manuel de Falla was actually born in Cadiz.
 The crypt is fantastic and as an anecdote, it is built below sea level.

 One of the most outstanding treasures inside the cathedral of Cadiz is the figure of Saint Bruno in the San Sebastian chapel.
 Its author is probably Montañes, though there is some debate about this.
 There are in total 15 chapels at the cathedral beside the main chapel.
-The main chapel is impressive, decorated in bronze, marble, and jasper.
+The main chapel is impressive, and decorated in bronze, marble, and jasper.

-Inside the tower you will also be able to admire an impressive clock from the mid XIX century.
+Inside the tower, you will also be able to admire an impressive clock from the mid XIX century.

-Cadiz Cathedral museum and treasure
+Cadiz Cathedral Museum and Treasure

-Other very interesting treasures of Cadiz cathedral include a tall silver monstrance with a golden tabernacle, a processional cross (Custodia del Milon) of over 5 meters in height!
+Other very interesting treasures of Cadiz cathedral include a tall silver monstrance with a golden tabernacle, and a processional cross (Custodia del Milon) of over 5 meters in height!
 And inside the cathedral museum, you will discover fantastic paintings